asood-life/expressio/README.md

 <h3 id="overview">Overview</h3>

 <div>
     Expressio is introduced with a vision to revolutionize the field of facial expression analysis.
-It stands as a <b>web-based application</b> crafted to predict four basic human expressions – <b>anger, surprise, sadness and happiness</b>.
+It stands as a <b>web-based application</b> built to predict four basic human expressions – <b>anger, surprise, sadness and happiness</b>.
 </div>
 <br>